Partition regularity of infinite parallelepiped sets: Partition regularity of proper IP sets and related notions

-\end{enumerate} \item For each bijective sequence $\myseq{a}$ and each finite coloring of $S$, there is a bijective sumsequence $\myseq{b}$ such that the set $\FS(\myseq{b})$ is monochromatic. \item For each bijective sequence $\myseq{a}$ and each finite coloring of $S$, there is a proper sumsequence $\myseq{b}$ such that the set $\FS(\myseq{b})$ is monochromatic. \end{enumerate} \end{theorem}
+\end{enumerate} \item For each injective sequence $\myseq{a}$ and each finite coloring of $S$, there is an injective sumsequence $\myseq{b}$ such that the set $\FS(\myseq{b})$ is monochromatic. \item For each injective sequence $\myseq{a}$ and each finite coloring of $S$, there is a proper sumsequence $\myseq{b}$ such that the set $\FS(\myseq{b})$ is monochromatic. \end{enumerate} \end{theorem}